 Many organizations can at least do the above with a Security Orchestration Automation and Response (SOAR) platform implementation.
 Several vendors offer this type of Orchestration platform, including Splunk (Phantom), Palo Alto Networks (Demisto), Fortinet (Cybersponse), and IBM (Resilient).
 These platforms have become mainstream within the past few years and with more and more cybersecurity professionals learning the python programming language it has become easier to implement and customize them.
 In fact, no programming experience is needed at all for many use cases since playbooks can be created and maintained with a graphical builder.

-I’m a big fan of using Orchestration to automate workflows with playbooks – in fact I’ve written a couple of these integrations before for Phantom and Demisto.
+I’m a big fan of using Orchestration to automate workflows with playbooks – in fact I’ve written integrations for Phantom and Demisto, and FortiSOAR.
 But there is another automation paradigm that doesn’t get talked about as much in the cybersecurity realm: Choreography.

 So we already have an idea of what Orchestration is: it’s a central repository of vendor integrations and associated actions that can be connected together in clever and novel ways to create playbooks.
 Playbooks are like scripts that run based on incoming events, schedules, or can even be run manually to automate repetitive tasks.
 This automation removes the human-error factor and can reduce the workload of the Security team.

 The key piece about Orchestration is that it is centralized.
 There is typically a central server that has all of the vendor integration information and playbooks.
 Alarms, logs, alerts, etc. get sent to this server so it can act as the conductor and tell each security device in the stack what to do and when to do it.

 This approach has pros and cons:

 - Very flexible – you can make a playbook do almost anything you can think of

 - Can version control the playbooks in a central repository like git

 - Typically have a good user communities